microsoft/net-offloads/qeo.md

 NOTE: Normally the encryption parameters for the associated connection will have been established with `OID_QUIC_CONNECTION_ENCRYPTION` for every QEO packet that is posted, but this is not guaranteed.
 If a QEO packet is posted and no matching encryption parameters are established, the `NET_BUFFER_LIST` must be immediately completed by the miniport without transmitting the packet. (**TODO**: with what status code?)

-**TODO**: Miniport will have to compute checksums
+> **TODO -** Miniport will have to compute checksums

-**TODO**: Explicitly mention that usage of QEO with USO must be supported.
+> **TODO -** Explicitly mention that usage of QEO with USO must be supported.

-**TODO**: What about nonsequential packets?
+> **TODO -** What about nonsequential packets?
 If we’re just passing a “NextPacketNumber” then how will that work?

-**TODO**: For RX- when decryption fails, what to do? (two cases: connection hasn't been plumbed, and connection has been plumbed but decryption fails due to invalid packet)
+> **TODO -** For RX- when decryption fails, what to do? (two cases: connection hasn't been plumbed, and connection has been plumbed but decryption fails due to invalid packet)